 Potatoes and Tobacco

-Delays, quarrels, disorganization, and hostile Indians forced some of the colonists to eventually return to England.
+Delays, quarrels, disorganization and hostile Indigenous peoples forced some of the colonists to eventually return to England.
 However, they brought with them potatoes and tobacco, two things unknown in Europe at the time.
 A second voyage was sent in 1590, only to find no trace of the colony.
 The settlement is now remembered as the "Lost Colony of Roanoke Island."

 Later Life and Death

 Raleigh’s aggressive actions toward the Spanish did not sit well with the pacifist King James I, Elizabeth's successor.
 Raleigh’s enemies worked to taint his reputation with the new king and he was soon charged with treason and condemned to death.
 However, the sentence was commuted to imprisonment in the Tower in 1603.
 There Raleigh lived with his wife and servants and wrote his History of the World in 1614.
 He was released in 1616 to search for gold in South America.
 Against the king's approval, he invaded and pillaged Spanish territory, was forced to return to England without booty and was arrested on the orders of the king.
 His original death sentence for treason was invoked, and he was executed at Westminster.